thindil/steamsky/bin/doc/CONTRIBUTING.md

 ## Bugs reporting

-Bugs are not only problems or game crashes, but typos too.
-If you find any bug in the game, please report it at <https://github.com/thindil/steamsky/issues>
+Bugs and game crashes are not the only problems, but typos too.
+If you find any bugs in the game, please report it at <https://github.com/thindil/steamsky/issues>
 or if you prefer, on mail <thindil@laeran.pl>

 ### Some general hints about reporting bugs

 - If you use Github issues, it is recommended to use the bug report template.
-  It have all hints for the desired information included.
+  It contains advice for the desired information included in the report.
-- In the "Title" field try to write short but not too general description of the problem.
+- In the "Title" field try to write short but not a too vague description of the problem.
 Good example: "Game crashed when entering base".
 Bad example:
   "Game crashes often."
 - In the body/comment field try to write as much informations about the problem as possible.
 In most cases, more informations is better than less.
-General rule of good problem report is to give enough informations which allow to reproduce the problem by other people.
-It may be in form of steps which are needed for recreate this problem.
+General rule of a good problem report is to give enough information to allow other people to reproduce the problem.
+It may be in the form of the steps which are needed for recreating this problem.
 - If the game crashed, in most cases it should create file *error.log* in *data* directory.
 It will be a lot of help if you can attach that file to the bug report.
-Each bug information in this file contains: date when the crash happens, version of the game used, the source code file and line in this file.
+Every bug information in this file contains: Date when the crash occured, version of the game used, the source code file and line in this file.
   If game can't discover the source code file, it write memory address instead.
   You can check this last information by using command `addr2line` in the directory where *steamsky* executable file is.
 Example: